 Mathematical modeling and computer simulation provide another type of information distinct from experimental

-evidence, observation, and expert opinion that can support decision making, including the identification of
+evidence, observation, and expert opinion that can support decision making, including the identification of risks.

-the reasoning that supports the acceptance of the modeling and simulation results as valid and appropriate in the situation of
+that supports the acceptance of the modeling and simulation results as valid and appropriate in the situation of

 interest.
 Appropriate references to papers or reports describing the types of verification to which models were

-subjected and the validation methods used were also provided.
+subjected and the validation methods used are also provided.